 Under the Administrative Procedure Act (APA), notice and opportunity for public comment are not required if the Bureau finds that notice and public comment are impracticable, unnecessary, or contrary to the public interest.
 5 U.S.C.
 553(b)(B).
 Pursuant to this final rule, supplement I and comment 35(b)(2)(iii)-1 in Regulation Z, are amended to update the exemption threshold.
 The amendment in this final rule is technical and nondiscretionary, and it merely applies the formulas established by Regulation X for determining any adjustments to the exemption threshold.
 For these reasons, the Bureau has determined that publishing a notice of proposed rulemaking and providing opportunity for public comment are unnecessary and the amendment is adopted in final form.

-Section 553(d) of the APA generally requires publication of a final rule not less than 30 days before its effective date, except for (1) a substantive rule which grants or recognizes an exemption or relieves a restriction; (2) interpretive rules and statements of policy; or (3) as otherwise provided by the agency for good cause found and published with the rule.
+Section 553(d) of the APA generally requires publication of a final rule not less than 30 days before its effective date, except for (1) a substantive rule which grants or recognizes an Start Printed Page 79287exemption or relieves a restriction; (2) interpretive rules and statements of policy; or (3) as otherwise provided by the agency for good cause found and published with the rule.
 5 U.S.C.
 553(d).
 At a minimum, the Bureau believes the amendments fall under the third exception to section 553(d).
 The Bureau finds that there is good cause to make the amendments effective on January 1, 2014.
 The amendment in this notice is technical and non-discretionary, and it applies the method previously established in the agency's regulations for automatic adjustments to the threshold.

 Regulatory Flexibility Act